Ivy (band): All HoursAll Hours was released on September 20, 2011, on Nettwerk. The first single from the album, "Distant Lights", was released on June 7, 2011, and the second single, "Fascinated," was released on July 26, 2011. The third and final single, "Lost in the Sun", was released on April 10, 2012.

+Traces of You

+The album Traces of You was released on September 5, 2025.
+Every track includes contributions of Adam Schlesinger, who died in 2020, using fragments and demos recorded between 1995 and 2012.

 Influences

-Ivy have cited The Go-Betweens, Burt Bacharach, Antônio Carlos Jobim, Orange Juice, The Smiths, The Velvet Underground & Nico, The Beatles and Françoise Hardy as influences, as well as other artists covered on Guestroom.
+Ivy have cited the Go-Betweens, Burt Bacharach, Antônio Carlos Jobim, Orange Juice, the Smiths, the Velvet Underground, the Beatles and Françoise Hardy as influences, as well as other artists covered on Guestroom.

 Durand's vocal technique and Parisian pronunciation are often compared by reviewers to another French singer, Lætitia Sadier of Stereolab.

 Other work

-Schlesinger was also a member of the bands Fountains of Wayne and Tinted Windows.
+Along with Fountains of Wayne, Schlesinger was a member of Tinted Windows.

 Durand and Chase, with Michael Hampton, recorded one album, 2004's This Is Where We Live, as Paco.

-Chase's solo project, called Brookville, released three albums: Wonderfully Nothing (2003), Life in the Shade (2006) and Broken Lights (2009).
+Chase's solo project, Brookville, released three albums: Wonderfully Nothing (2003), Life in the Shade (2006) and Broken Lights (2009).
 In November 2012, Brookville changed their name to Camera2, releasing the "Just About Made It" single, followed by EP releases in 2013 and 2014.

 In his video "How Music Should Sound," Rick Beato mentioned he played with the band for "about six weeks" in 1994.